 The Tesla Model 3 and EV tax credits

 There is already both hype and confusion around Tesla’s next vehicle release: the Tesla Model 3, slated to hit the EV market in early 2018.
 For those wondering how much a Tesla Model 3 will cost, here is the information:

-Many people are excited about the Model 3 because it will be Tesla’s first car for an everyday buyer, extending outside of the company’s past upper class target consumer.
+The Model 3 will be Tesla’s first car for the everyday buyer, extending outside of the company’s past upper class target consumer.
 The car is expected to be sold at $35,000 before incentives and tax credits, and it will be the first of Tesla’s offerings to rival its more economical competitors in price such as the Nissan Leaf and Chevy Volt.

 Roughly half a million preorders have been made for the Model 3 following the announcement of the economical Tesla offering in 2016.
 The question for most interested buyers lies around when Elon Musk’s latest product will actually come to market.
 Though many have heard promises of the car reaching their driveways in 2017, the majority of preorders for the Model 3 won’t likely be filled until 2018.

 In the world of electric vehicles, it is important to understand your eligibility for tax credits.
 To begin with, the Federal tax credit for electric vehicles offers a rebate of up to $7,500 on your electric vehicle purchase.
 However, this incentive is only available for the first 200,000 cars manufactured by a particular car maker, and it’s entirely dependent on the amount of income tax you pay each year.

 Due to the big price tag for a Tesla car, many Tesla buyers have seen the complete value of this federal incentive when they get their Tesla, but it should be specified that you will need to be paying at least $7,500 in income tax to cash in on the entire rebate.